zxmath/zxmath.github.io/_pages/publications.md

 <!-- Bibsearch Feature -->
 ## Pre-prints
-1. [The Jacobian of a Sixth-Root-of-Unity Matroid](https://arxiv.org/abs/2308.11760)(With Matthew Baker and Changxin Ding).
+1. [The Jacobian of a Sixth-Root-of-Unity Matroid](https://arxiv.org/abs/2308.11760) (with Matthew Baker and Changxin Ding).
 Submitted for publication.